Cat lying in the dark with her eyes closed

 When it is not entirely dark, the cat can see with the help of the tapetum lucidum located behind the retina, which reflects light through the retina.

-Cats have limited color vision abilities compared to night vision and movement detection abilities.
+Cats have limited color vision abilities compared to their night vision and movement detection abilities.
 They have fewer cone cells and are believed to see color similarly to canines, yet with less intensity and fewer shades of color.

 Regardless, feline vision suits their lifestyle as crepuscular hunters, making them most effective during twilight when their vision is at its best.